 - Notices from a section's department are sent to your current email address on file with the University.
 Keep this address current, and check it often.

-- Notices from the Waitlisting system itself are posted to your See My Waitlists page.
+- Notices from the Waitlist system itself are posted to your See My Waitlists page.
 Check it often, too.
 We send notices when you have been blocked from adding the class for various reasons or if you get added to the class.

 Should I keep my schedule open during the time of the waitlisted class?
 Yes!
 The waitlist system can’t add you to a class if there is a time conflict unless you have the class as a swap option.

 If I'm not sure I want a class, should I join its waitlist?
 Maybe not.
 By signing up for a waitlist, you've told us you want to add the class.
-If a seat opens up and you qualify for it, the system will put you in the class and it will be added to your tuition and fee bill.
+If a seat opens up and you qualify for it, the system will put you in the class and it will be added to your tuition bill.
 So if you're not sure, don't join a list.

 Every single class I wanted to take this semester is waitlisted.
 What do I do?
 Talk to your adviser.
 He or she can suggest alternative courses which will satisfy your degree plan.